DagHjermann/icpw-R/162a_Currentstatus_NO3_allvars.md

 ## 4. Select data

 ### a.
 Selection of variables
 * Select variables to use, and thereby also cases
+* Also remove PL05, which has dubious values

 ```r
 get_data_for_analysis <- function(data, variable_string){